nicuveo/pietre/docs/reference.md

 ### Overview

-This document provides a reference for the language as well as details of the implementation.
+This document provides a reference for the language, both its syntax and semantics.

 ### Versioning